chellimiller/demo-social-media-app/README.md

-# Simple React App Template
+# Demo Social Media App

-Starter React app with TypeScript and several helpful dependencies.

-This template is intended for prototype apps.
-With that said, it has a large amount of dependencies to get you off the ground quickly.
+This is a basic demonstration of a social media app.
+It only runs in the browser and uses Faker and Dexie to create a mock API.

-This prototype comes with the following dependencies:
+This demo uses the following dependencies:

 - [Dexie][dexie] for persistent state management.
   - Dexie uses IndexedDB, so state is persisted.
   - Makes prototype development easier, since there may not be a backend at first.
   - Easily query the data.
   - Not ideal for theming, configuration, or page-specific state, so Redux is still included.
+- [Faker][faker] for mock data.
 - [clsx][clsx] for class name creation.
 - [Emotion][emotion] for UI components.
   - Allows you to easily design and style components.